Sirikit: Early life and family

-Sirikit was born on 12 August 1932, at the home of Lord Vongsanuprabhand, her maternal grandfather.
-She is the eldest daughter and the third child of Prince Nakkhatra Mangkala Kitiyakara, the son of Prince Kitiyakara Voralaksana, and Mom Luang Bua Snidvongs (1909–1999).
+Sirikit Kitiyakara was born on 12 August 1932, at the home of Lord Vongsanuprabhand, her maternal grandfather.
+She was the eldest daughter and the third child of Prince Nakkhatra Mangkala Kitiyakara, the son of Prince Kitiyakara Voralaksana, and Mom Luang Bua Snidvongs (1909–1999).
 Her name, which was given by Queen Rambai Barni, means "the greatness of Kitiyakara".

 She had three siblings, two elder brothers and a younger sister: